idubrov/idubrov.github.io/_posts/2018-06-01-tricking-the-hashmap.md

 test without_allocations    ... bench:      47,737 ns/iter (+/- 5,414)
 ```

-I also measured with different key sizes and the bigger the key size, the smaller the difference (probably, because on large keys hash computation dominates everything else).
+I also measured with various key sizes and the bigger the key size is, the smaller is the difference (probably, because on large keys hash computation dominates everything else).

 The non-allocating version would also put a less pressure on the heap allocator.